 Budget: $3.6 Million

 As the F-35 fighter jet replaces the F-16, changes are in motion on base at the Vermont Air National Guard.
-To stay sharp, our fine airmen are going to need the best training they can have in the air, but also on the ground.
+To stay sharp, our fine airmen need the best training they can have in the air, but also on the ground.
 How does one train to fly a fighter jet on the ground?
 Flight simulators of course!
-In cooperation with SAS Architects and the Vermont Air National Guard, Stewart Construction has been hired to renovate the existing F-16 simulator building.
-This renovation includes heavy demolition to 8,000 sqft of the existing building which will be handled by our team with careful coordination and implementation of structural engineering support systems.
-Many other areas of the 12,000 sqft building are also included in this renovation, but that work is top secret!
+In cooperation with SAS Architects and the Vermont Air National Guard, Stewart Construction was hired to renovate the existing F-16 simulator building.
+This renovation included heavy demolition to 8,000 sqft of the existing building which was handled by our team with careful coordination and implementation of structural engineering support systems.
+Many other areas of the 12,000 sqft building were also included in this renovation, but that work is top secret!